luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 (X)C. Operational excellence
 D. Reliability

-338. A company wants to track tags, buckets, and prefixes for its Amazon S3 objects.
+## 338. A company wants to track tags, buckets, and prefixes for its Amazon S3 objects.
 Which S3 feature will meet this requirement?

-(X)A. S3 Inventory report
+**A. S3 Inventory report**

 B. S3 Lifecycle

 C. S3 Versioning

 D. S3 ACLs

-339. A company wants to allow users to authenticate and authorize multiple AWS accounts by using a single set of credentials.
+## 339. A company wants to allow users to authenticate and authorize multiple AWS accounts by using a single set of credentials.
 Which AWS service or resource will meet this requirement?

 A. AWS Organizations

 B. IAM user

-(X)C. AWS IAM Identity Center (AWS Single Sign-On)
+**C. AWS IAM Identity Center (AWS Single Sign-On)**

 D. AWS Control Tower

-340. A company created an Amazon EC2 instance.
+## 340. A company created an Amazon EC2 instance.
 The company wants to control the incoming and outgoing network traffic at the instance level.
 Which AWS resource or service will meet this requirement?

 A. AWS Shield

-(X)B. Security groups
+**B. Security groups**

 C. Network Access Analyzer

 D. VPC endpoints

-341. A company wants to use the AWS Cloud to deploy an application globally.
+## 341. A company wants to use the AWS Cloud to deploy an application globally.
 Which architecture deployment model should the company use to meet this requirement?

-(X)A. Multi-Region
+**A. Multi-Region**

 B. Single-Region

 C. Multi-AZ

 D. Single-AZ

-342. A company wants a web application to interact with various AWS services.
+## 342. A company wants a web application to interact with various AWS services.
 Which AWS service or resource will meet this requirement?

 A. AWS CloudShell

 B. AWS Marketplace

 C. AWS Management Console

-(X)D. AWS CLI
+**D. AWS CLI**

-343. A company is migrating its applications from on-premises to the AWS Cloud.
+## 343. A company is migrating its applications from on-premises to the AWS Cloud.
 The company wants to ensure that the applications are assigned only the minimum permissions that are needed to perform all operations.
 Which AWS service will meet these requirements?

-(X)A. AWS Identity and Access Management (IAM)
+**A. AWS Identity and Access Management (IAM)**

 B. Amazon CloudWatch

 C. Amazon Macie

 D. Amazon GuardDuty

-344. Which options are AWS Cloud Adoption Framework (AWS CAF) governance perspective capabilities?
+## 344. Which options are AWS Cloud Adoption Framework (AWS CAF) governance perspective capabilities?
 (Choose two.)

 A. Identity and access management

-(X)B. Cloud financial management
+**B. Cloud financial management**

-(X)C. Application portfolio management
+**C. Application portfolio management**

 D. Innovation management

 E. Product management

-345. Which AWS service provides a single location to track the progress of application migrations?
+## 345. Which AWS service provides a single location to track the progress of application migrations?

 A. AWS Application Discovery Service

 B. AWS Application Migration Service

 C. AWS Service Catalog

-(X)D. AWS Migration Hub
+**D. AWS Migration Hub**

-346. A company launched an Amazon EC2 instance with the latest Amazon Linux 2 Amazon Machine Image (AMI).
+## 346. A company launched an Amazon EC2 instance with the latest Amazon Linux 2 Amazon Machine Image (AMI).
 Which actions can a system administrator take to connect to the EC2 instance?
 (Choose two.)

-(X)A. Use Amazon EC2 Instance Connect.
+**A. Use Amazon EC2 Instance Connect.**

 B. Use a Remote Desktop Protocol (RDP) connection.

 C. Use AWS Batch.

-(X)D. Use AWS Systems Manager Session Manager.
+**D. Use AWS Systems Manager Session Manager.**

 E. Use Amazon Connect.

-347. Which architecture concept describes the ability to deploy resources on demand and release resources when they are no longer needed?
+## 347. Which architecture concept describes the ability to deploy resources on demand and release resources when they are no longer needed?

 A. High availability

 B. Decoupled architecture

 C. Resilience

-(X)D. Elasticity
+**D. Elasticity**

-348. Which task requires a user to sign in as the AWS account root user?
+## 348. Which task requires a user to sign in as the AWS account root user?

 A. The deletion of IAM users

-(X)B. The deletion of an AWS account
+**B. The deletion of an AWS account**

 C. The creation of an organization in AWS Organizations

 D. The deletion of Amazon EC2 instances

-349. What does the Amazon S3 Intelligent-Tiering storage class offer?
+## 349. What does the Amazon S3 Intelligent-Tiering storage class offer?

 A. Payment flexibility by reserving storage capacity

-B. Long-term retention of data by copying the data to an encrypted Amazon Elastic Block Store (Amazon EBS) volume (X)C. Automatic cost savings by moving objects between tiers based on access pattern changes
+B. Long-term retention of data by copying the data to an encrypted Amazon Elastic Block Store (Amazon EBS) volume

+**C. Automatic cost savings by moving objects between tiers based on access pattern changes**

 D. Secure, durable, and lowest cost storage for data archiva.

-350. A company needs Amazon EC2 instances for a workload that can tolerate interruptions.
+## 350. A company needs Amazon EC2 instances for a workload that can tolerate interruptions.
 Which EC2 instance purchasing option meets this requirement with the LARGEST discount compared to On-Demand prices?

-(X)A. Spot Instances
+**A. Spot Instances**

 B. Convertible Reserved Instances

 C. Standard Reserved Instances

 D. Dedicated Hosts

-351. A company is planning to migrate to the AWS Cloud.
+## 351. A company is planning to migrate to the AWS Cloud.
 The company wants to identify measurable business outcomes that will explain the value of the company's decision to migrate.
 Which phase of the cloud transformation journey includes these activities?

-(X)A. Envision
+**A. Envision**

 B. Align

 C. Scale

 D. Launch

 ## 352. Which AWS service or component allows inbound traffic from the internet to access a VPC?